 Tax rules may change in a manner that adversely affects our future reported results of operations or the way we conduct our business.
 Further changes in the tax laws of foreign jurisdictions could arise as a result of the base erosion and profit shifting (BEPS) project that was undertaken by the Organization for Economic Co-operation and Development (OECD).
 The OECD, which represents a coalition of member countries, recommended changes to numerous long-standing tax principles related to transfer pricing.
 These changes, as adopted by countries, may increase tax uncertainty and may adversely affect our provision for income taxes, results of operations and cash flows.
-We have not yet determined what changes, if any, may be needed to our operations or structure to address BEPS.
-If our effective tax rates were to increase, particularly in the United States or Singapore, our results of operations, cash flows and financial condition could be adversely affected.
+Partially to address BEPS, we moved certain IP from Singapore to the United States.
+As a result, if tax rates were to increase in the United States, our results of operations, cash flows and financial condition could be adversely affected.